CMSgov/beneficiary-fhir-data/runbooks/how-to-create-server-regression-dashboards.md

       17. Ensure that data is returned in the data preview
       18. Click "SAVE & PUBLISH" in the navigation bar on the top right of the screen
       19. Ensure that an in-page notification appears indicating the dataset was saved successfully
-      20. Click "CANCEL" in the navigation bar on the top right of the screen
+      20. Click "CANCEL" in the navigation bar on the top right of the screen to exit the Dataset creation page and return to QuickSight Home

    2. Creating the `bfd-prod-sbx-server-regression` dataset: